-This article provides a detailed response to: What is the Challenger Sales Model?
-For a comprehensive understanding of Sales Strategy, we also include relevant case studies for further reading and links to Sales Strategy best practice resources.
+This article provides a detailed response to: What Is the Challenger Sales Model?
+[Complete Guide to Challenger Selling] For a comprehensive understanding of Sales Strategy, we also include relevant case studies for further reading and links to Sales Strategy templates.

 Before we begin, let's review some important management concepts, as they relate to this question.